FTEM Fuel Treatment Data Sources Technical Documentation

 Though FACTS point data is shared with NFPORS, polygon data from the USDA Forest Service in not.
 This is due to the individual histories and data structures of the two applications, which originated with different end goals.

-Point features represent all treatment records, from both FACTS and NFPORS; However, not all treatment records have an associated polygon due to variability in agency-specific reporting rules and system capabilities.
+Point features represent all treatment records, from FACTS, IFPRS, and NFPORS; However, not all treatment records have an associated polygon due to variability in agency-specific reporting rules and system capabilities.
 This is especially true for older treatments.
-Another complicating factor is that NFPORS and FACTS use different attribute names, or fields, to describe similar information related to fuels treatments.
+Another complicating factor is that different systems of record use different attribute names, or fields, to describe similar information related to fuels treatments.

 To overcome these challenges, the FTEM team created two fuels treatment layers, one point layer and one polygon layer.
 Together, these layers represent an integrated depiction of completed fuels treatments across five federal agencies.
 The FTEM Integrated Point and Polygon Fuels Treatment Layers:

-• Draw spatial and tabular information from both FACTS and NFPORS.
+• Draw spatial and tabular information from FACTS, IFPRS, and NFPORS.

 • Contain attributes that are cross-walked to the NWCG Fuel Treatment Polygon standard (see below for more detail on this process).